eshard/frontend-tech-test/README.md

 ## Time limit

-You have no specific time limit for this project, although it probably shouldn't exceed a couple hours to finish the basic exercises.
+You have no specific time limit for this project, although it probably shouldn't exceed a couple of hours to finish the basic exercises.

 ## How to submit your test?